S2BCBCDev/crowd-funding-update-2024/Documentation_CF-2024/LAB4.md

 ```

-2.3 In your `frontend/public/script.js` file, replace all occurrences of "1303" with "11155111" to ensure the frontend connects to the Sepolia chainID.
+2.3 In your `front-end/public/script.js` file, replace all occurrences of "1303" with "11155111" to ensure the front-end connects to the Sepolia chainID.

 Tip: You can select **1305**, then do Ctrl+D several times to get all occurences selected, and then past 11155111.